yzbouc/UVEB/README.md

 > [**UVEB: A Large-scale Benchmark and Baseline Towards Real-World Underwater Video Enhancement**]()
 > Yaofeng Xie1 Lingwei Kong2 Kai Chen2 Ziqiang Zheng3 Xiao Yu2 Zhibin Yu1,2,† Bing Zheng1,2

-1College of Electronic Engineering,Ocean University of China 2Key Laboratory of Ocean Observation and Information of Hainan Province, Sanya Oceanographic Institution, Ocean University of China 3Department of Computer Science and Engineering,The Hong Kong University of Science and Technology
+1College of Electronic Engineering,Ocean University of China

+2Key Laboratory of Ocean Observation and Information of Hainan Province, Sanya Oceanographic Institution, Ocean University of China

-> CVPR 2024
+3Department of Computer Science and Engineering,The Hong Kong University of Science and Technology

+† corresponding author: yuzhibin@ouc.edu.cn; Project website: https://github.com/yzbouc/UVEB

 This repository contains the official implementation and dataset of the CVPR2024 paper "UVEB: A Large-scale Benchmark and Baseline Towards Real-World
 Underwater Video Enhancement"

 > Learning-based underwater image enhancement (UIE) methods have made great progress.
 However, the lack of large-scale and high-quality paired training samples has